 History Colorado’s NAGPRA program is implemented by a team composed of the following persons:

-· Executive Secretary of the Colorado Commission of Indian Affairs (CCIA)
+· Executive Secretary of the Colorado Commission of Indian Affairs

-NAGPRA compliance is vested in the Department of Material Culture.
-As of November 2011, HC has received sixteen National Park Service (NPS) NAGPRA grants.
+NAGPRA compliance is vested in the Department of Culture and Community.
+As of November 2011, History Colorado has received sixteen National Park Service NAGPRA grants.
 These have enabled us to conduct 264 consultation meetings with over sixty tribes.
 Consultation meetings have included discussion of cultural affiliation for Native American human remains and other cultural objects subject to NAGPRA, development of policies and procedures for the care and treatment of human remains and collections, and collections reviews.